Welding industry lawsuits dealing with Manganese & Welding Rod Fumes

 Welding is the practice of joining pieces of metal together using heat and pressure.
 Welding is considered a dangerous job, as there are many hazards that welders face: fire safety, electric shock, compressed gases, toxic fumes and the threat of physical injury.
 Carbon monoxide, nitrous oxide, ozone and manganese are all harmful gases that welders may be exposed to.
 Fumes are a natural by-product of welding work, but regulation and enforcement of safety is lacking.
 Even simple welding jobs should require respiratory protection or ventilation.
 The industry requires welding rod manufacturers to make a safer product that reduces the risks workers face.

 Welding rods may contain up to 25% manganese.
 Typically, the rods or electrodes used in Shielded Metal Arc, or "stick" welding, will contain the most manganese.
 Welding wire used in Metal Inert Gas (MIG) welding may also contain a significant level of manganese.
-Fumes released during the welding process also contain a dangerous amount of manganese.
+Fumes released during the welding process also contain a concerning amount of manganese.

 So if you are a welder young or old, Do yourself a favor and wear a respirator whenever you can.

 Hey I know its a pain in the Ass.
 I know your lens will fog up sometimes.
 Just use your head.
-Use a fan when you are stick welding or flux core welding with self shielding wire.Keep your head out of the smoke.
-Wear a dust mask.
-Do something to protect yourself whenever possible.
-Welding can be as safe as other crafts.
-But not if you forget to use your brain.
+Use a fan when you are stick welding or flux core welding with self shielding wire.